JetBrains/intellij-platform-plugin-template/README.md

 These files are located in `src/main/kotlin`.
 This location indicates the language being used.
 So if you decide to use Java instead, sources should be located in the `src/main/java` directory.

-## Continuous Integration
+## Continuous integration

-Continuous Integration depends on [GitHub Actions][gh:actions], which are a set of workflows that make it possible to automate your testing and release process.
+Continuous integration depends on [GitHub Actions][gh:actions], which are a set of workflows that make it possible to automate your testing and release process.
 Thanks to such automation, you can delegate the testing and verification phases to the CI and instead focus on development (and writing more tests).